Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 .243 Winchester

-• Thinner neck and older case design can lead to less consistent neck tension, which directly affects harmonic consistency.
+• Thinner neck and older case design can lead to less consistent neck tension

 6mm Creedmoor